chipjarred/MacMenuBar/README.md

 2. If the menu item's action is a `Selector`-based action *and* no object in the responder chain responds to that selector, then the menu item is *disabled*.
 If some responder in the chain does respond to that selector, or if the action is a closure action, validation proceeds to the next step.

-3. If the menu item's `.canBeEnabled`  property is `false`, then menu item is *disabled*.
+3. If the menu item's `.canBeEnabled`  property is `false`, then the menu item is *disabled*.
 If it's `true`, which is the default, the validation process continues to the next step.

 4. If `.enabledWhen` has *not* been used to set a validation closure for the item, then the item is *enabled*.
 If it does have a validation closure, validation proceeds to the next step.